-You’re going to love this roasted root vegetable pot pie, so I’m going to quit chattering so you can get to the recipe!
+You’re going to love this roasted root vegetable pot pie recipe, so I’m going to quit chattering so you can get to the recipe!
 As always if you have any questions, leave me a message below.
 I’m here to help!

 Pot Pie Filling

 - 1/2 teaspoon dried corriander

 - 2 cups leeks , sliced and soaked in cold water